tianshubao1/uq4phy_traffic_network/README.md

 Instructions for docker user:
 - Activate Docker on your local machine.
 - Run the command: ``` docker image pull tianshubao/uqtraffic:iccpsv1 ```
 - Run the command: ``` docker run --name big-container -it tianshubao/uqtraffic:iccpsv1 ``` to start the container.
-The container's name is big-container.
+The container's name is `big-container`.

 The docker image contains 24 models with datasets.
 The docker image does not contain GPU infrastructure.
 To run them on GPU, you will need to install nvidia-docker.